 In support of and in solidarity with the victims of his abuse, Immaculate Heart of Mary has made an official policy decision to no longer include the use of any music by composer David Haas in our music program.
 This includes our regular Sunday and Holy Day Liturgies, as well as music for any other occasion such as Weddings and Funerals, other Masses, Liturgical Celebrations or Prayer Services.
 This policy applies to any music to be used in the Parish, Parish School and Faith Formation Programs.
 We offer continued prayers and support to all victims in this situation and all victims of abuse.

-Composed of male and female voices from high school through mature adult, the choir enhances the music at one of the Advent Masses, Christmas Eve Mass and the services of Holy Week and other special occasions throughout the church year.
+Composed of male and female voices from high school through mature adult, the choir enhances the music at the 10:00am Mass monthly as well as during Advent, Christmas Eve Carol Service and Mass and the services of Holy Week, Confirmation and other special occasions throughout the church year.
 During certain special services, outside professional musicians (instrumentalists) are hired as they together with the choir provide special music for important celebrations.
 Choir rehearsals are held on Wednesday evenings in the choir room.
 Music reading ability and previous choral experience, while helpful is not necessary to join the choir.
 Having a pleasant singing voice and being able to match pitch are the most important criteria.

 The cantor is both a singer and leader of congregational song.
 The cantor also serves as the “Psalmist” or “Cantor of the Psalm” and proclaims the psalm after the first reading and leads the gathered assembly in singing the refrain.
 Those designated for this ministry should possess “the ability for singing and a facility in correct pronunciation and diction while being able to proclaim the texts with clarity, conviction and sensitivity to the text, the musical setting, and those who are listening.”
 Cantors are scheduled and rehearse around mutually agreed times with the director/organist.